Palace of Nestor: Excavations

 In 1912 and 1926 two tholos tombs north of the Bay of Navarino were excavated.
 One contained three decorated jars and the other a collection of Early Mycenaean and Middle Helladic pots.

 A joint Hellenic-American expedition was formed with the Greek Archaeological Service and the University of Cincinnati and trial excavations of Epano Englianos were started on 4 April 1939.
 From the first day stone walls, fresco fragments, Mycenaean pottery and inscribed tablets were found.
+It was later revealed that these prehistoric fresco paintings were actually egg tempera murals, making them some of the oldest examples in the world of the use of this kind of paint.

 During excavation in 1939 around 1,000 Linear B clay tablets were found.
 The tablets were taken to the National Archaeological Museum in Athens: cleaning and repair took place between late 1939 and early 1940.
 Although the tablets were photographed by Alison Frantz, allowing some photographs to be sent back to the University of Cincinnati, they were soon removed to the Bank of Greece to protect them from the coming war, and would not be removed from its vaults until 1950.

 A systematic excavation was impossible throughout World War II and excavations resumed in 1952.
 From 1952 to 1966 the Palace was uncovered with areas around the acropolis being further explored.

 A breakthrough in translating the Linear B tablets was achieved by English architect Michael Ventris in 1952, who found that it was an archaic form of Greek.
 The translation of such tablets in the following years showed that they consisted of part of the royal archive, thus confirming that the palace served as the administrative, political and financial centre of Mycenaean Messenia.